trobicho/Phosphene_ashes/README.md

 # Phosphene_ashes (ashes of phosphene)

-Ah better than the other Vulkan repo.
+Ah better than the others Vulkan repo.

 This one is being rebuild on a currently private repo, changing the architecture this one was suppose to be redone anyway.